lake-wg/edhoc/draft-ietf-lake-edhoc.md

 Note 1.
 If the Responder had supported suite 5, it would have included it in SUITES_R of the response, and it would in that case have become the selected and only suite in the second message_1.

 Note 2.
-The content of the fields of message_1 may be different when sent the second time, in particular the ephemeral key MUST be different.
+For each message_1 the Initiator MUST generate a new ephemeral ECDH key pair matching the selected cipher suite.

 ~~~~~~~~~~~ aasvg
 Initiator                                                   Responder